‘How Can I Help My Autistic Child Build Confidence?’

 “Confidence is key.”
 We tell ourselves this as adults in our jobs (including the most important job of all—parenting) and to teens taking on a new activity or school project.
 What about young children?
 How can we instill confidence at an early age … especially for those with autism spectrum disorder (ASD)?

 As autism parents may already know, helping kids on the spectrum to build a positive self-identity may take a little extra time nurturing their gifts while teaching them new skills.
-We recently connected with Hopebridge Board Certified Behavior Analyst (BCBA) Jill Wren Lovett from our autism therapy center in Fort Collins, Colorado to provide effective ways for families to raise confident children.
-With more than a decade of experience in applied behavior analysis (ABA therapy) and 35 years working with kids, Jill has extensive knowledge on this subject and how it impacts her patients.
+We connected with our team of Hopebridge Board Certified Behavior Analysts (BCBA) to provide effective ways for families to raise confident children through strategies we use in applied behavior analysis (ABA therapy).

 Helping children gain confidence to access their world is ABA in a nutshell.
-As behavior analysts, this is where we thrive!
-We assist children in finding their voices – which does not always mean verbally – and independence through therapy.
+Behavior analysts assist children in finding their voices – which does not always mean verbally – and independence through therapy.
 The evidence-based, outcome-focused approach inherently leads to boosting self-esteem along the way.

 When we speak of confidence in ABA terms, we are referring to fluency in accessing reinforcement of all types.

-Through ABA, there are a number of methods we use to teach children with autism they can experience success.
-In young children, we primarily approach this through:
+There are a number of ABA methods Hopebridge uses to teach children with autism they can experience success.
+In young children, ABA primarily approaches this through:

 As children get older, we continue to strengthen confidence through more advanced life skills and social skills.
 At this point, we can get into specific techniques, which can be as seemingly small as how to make a pop-up toy pop, to more elaborate tasks like preparing a meal for oneself.
 Some of the areas we work on include:

 It is important to note that building confidence is not solely about developing new skills, but also enabling and encouraging strengths.
 In the behavioral health world, focusing on splinter skills (think of music prodigies or little math geniuses) rather than where they need help can be controversial.
-Rather than disregard splinter skills all together, I choose to use them as reinforcement to build compliance and social responses.
+Rather than disregard splinter skills all together, we often choose to use them as reinforcement to build compliance and social responses.
 These splinter skills also serve as an advantage that can help individuals define themselves.
-In my opinion, these skills should be celebrated, all while supporting them with the basics.
+Many clinicians believe these skills should be celebrated, all while supporting them with the basics.

 One key confidence-builder for young children is toileting.
-Over the years, I’ve worked with a lot of families who unsuccessfully attempted the “potty party,” which usually means a long weekend of constant toilet training and subsequent celebrations.
+Over the years, our BCBAs have worked with many families who unsuccessfully attempted the “potty party,” which usually means a long weekend of constant toilet training and subsequent celebrations.
 If this strategy doesn’t work the first time, children are known to raise resistance to it and enforce refusal at a high rate.
-In these cases, I want to make sure it sticks the next time around, so we try other methods that may be a better fit.
+In these cases, we want to make sure it sticks the next time around, so we instead try other methods that may be a better fit.
 We often need to work into it more gradually through a tolerance program.

 Interestingly, once children are successful with toileting, they often have more confidence and success in other areas as well.
-They don’t feel like they are a “baby” anymore and can often take on more in life.
+Many feel more “grown up” and can often take on more in life.
 We see a lot of pivotal responses and other skills arise from this one milestone.

 Want to know what other tolerance programs and positive reinforcement look like in action?
-One of my first clients was what many would call a “wild child.”
+One BCBA remembers that one of her first clients was who many would call a “wild child.”
 She was impulsive and without fear.
 Until, living in Northern Idaho at 3 years old, she went outside one day and fell pretty hard on the ice.
 After that, she decided she was not going to go back outside until springtime.

-To help her overcome this and reconstruct her courage to venture out again, I would take her outside for brief periods, all while holding her hand.
-To make it fun, I showed her how she could slide across the ice.
+To help her overcome this and reconstruct her courage to venture out again, this BCBA would take her outside for brief periods, all while holding her hand.
+To make it fun, she showed her how she could slide across the ice.
 We played games and entertained ourselves by pulling leaves from the ice.
 Fast-forward to the young woman she is today—now she’s a cross-country skier with the Special Olympics!
-I helped her gain confidence on a slippery surface, which is a pretty awesome metaphor for tolerance-building.
+This BCBA helped her gain confidence on a slippery surface, which is a great metaphor for tolerance-building.

 It is essential to have a variety of reinforcement, as we do not want it to be dependent on only one type.
 As part of this process, we work to incorporate a lot of variation in play, so kids can access many different ways to have fun!